postmanlabs/labs-docs/src/pages/docs/getting-started/sending-the-first-request.md

 warning: false
 ---

-You can make requests to APIs in Postman.
-An API request allows you to retrieve data from a data source, or to send data.
-APIs run on web servers, and expose endpoints to support the operations client applications use to provide their functionality.
+Postman makes it easy to send API requests.
+Send a request to test an API endpoint, retrieve data from a data source, or try out an API's functionality.
+There's no need to enter commands using a terminal or write any code.
+Simply create a request and select **Send**, and the API response appears right inside Postman.

+## What is an API request?

+APIs provide a structured way for one application to access another application's capabilities.
+An API makes one application's functionality available over the internet or other network by way of a web server.
+Client applications can send requests to the server, and after the request is processed the server returns a response.

 Each API request uses an HTTP method.
 The most common methods are `GET`, `POST`, `PATCH`, `PUT`, and `DELETE`.